 Advantages of online teaching

-Online teaching poses many challenges to the teacher who is comfortable and used to teaching ‘live’ but these are challenges which can be easily surmounted, as there are multiple advantages to being an online teacher.
+Online teaching poses many challenges to the teacher who is comfortable and used to teaching ‘live’ only, but these are challenges which can be easily overcome, as there are multiple advantages to being an online teacher.

 - Flexibility of schedules – early bird or night owl is not an issue!

 - Economy of time and money – no need for you or students to travel

 - Independence and freedom to teach the way you believe is best

 - Increase of your ‘catchment’ area to other markets in other countries

 - Learning about other cultures by teaching students from other countries